Customs: Trading with a Third Country

 “Once Brexit occurs, and Britain leaves the EU, it will be classed as ‘a third country’, outside the single market,” said O’Keefe.
 “It doesn’t matter what kind of customs union is in place, or whether there is a free-trade agreement.
 After Brexit, full customs declarations will be required for all goods imports and exports shipped between Ireland and the UK.

 “In theory, the UK has already become a third country during the transition period, however, the UK still operates as if it was an EU member and nothing will change until the start of 2021.
-If the UK and EU do not establish a free trade agreement, there will be a hard Brexit and WTO tariffs will automatically come into effect. “
+If the UK and EU do not establish a free trade agreement the new UK Global Tariffs will automatically come into effect. “

 As ‘a third country’, goods imported from the UK will require a customs declaration and be subject to controls.
 Checks by customs officers may be subject to licence requirements and will, generally, be subject to payment of duties and VAT when, and where, they are brought into Ireland.